 15. Lodge your Taxable Payments Annual report (if your business is part of the building and construction industry)

 16. Ascertain and advise you about your superannuation guarantee liabilities, including providing reports and lodging employee contributions in a superannuation clearing house on your behalf.
-Read more about how BAS Agents can help you with superannuation tasks in this blog.

 17. If you have paid your superannuation guarantee contributions late (or not at all), a BAS Agent can complete the superannuation guarantee charge statement and lodge it with the ATO on your behalf